MasoniteFramework/docs/useful-features/events.md

 ## Creating an Event Listener

-Masonite Events allows you subscribe to arbitrary event actions with various event listeners.
+Masonite Events allows you to subscribe to arbitrary event actions with various event listeners.
 In this article we will walk through the steps on setting up listeners for a new user subscribing to our application.

 We can create our event listener by executing the following command: